 Winter tires are an investment that can facilitate a safer driving experience.
-However, depending on the province that you live in, winter tires might not be your only option.
+However, depending on the province that you live in, snow tires might not be your only option.

 Each Canadian province has its own laws regarding winter tires.
 Installing winter tires is only a mandatory law in Quebec.
 Winter tires are required by law in British Columbia if driving on snowy mountain roads, and in New Brunswick school buses have to put on winter tires in the winter time, but not regular vehicles.
 Other than these three rules, there is no law that Canadians use winter tires in the rest of the country.
 Even though there is no law for winter tires in some provinces, having them installed, especially when the weather hits minus temperatures, is not always a bad idea.